A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Preliminaries

 \end{definition}

-Intuitively, there exists a link from a node $j\in[n]$ to another node $i\in [n]\setminus\{j\}$ in the infinite flow graph $G^\infty$ if and only if node $j$ exerts a long-term influence on node $i$ in the time-varying directed graph $\G(A(t))$.
+Intuitively, there exists a link from a node $j\in[n]$ to another node $i\in [n]\setminus\{j\}$ in the infinite flow graph $G^\infty$ if and only if {either of the two} node{s $i$ and $j$} exerts a long-term influence on {the other node} in the time-varying directed graph $G(k)$ (whose weighted adjacency matrix at time $k$ is $A(k)$).

-We now observe that for a \textit{static} chain $A(t)=A_0$, the irreducibility of $A_0$ can be expressed in terms of the connectivity of the infinite flow graph $G^\infty$ and the reciprocity of $\{A(t)\}_{t=0}^\infty$.